tullo/snptx/Notes.md

-go mod tidy     # removes unused packages from go.mod and go.sum go mod verify   # verify checksums of the downloaded packages go mod download # errors if mismatch between dependencies and checksums go get -u ...   # upgrade to latest available minor or patch release of a package go get -u github.com/foo/bar@v2.0.0
+go mod tidy     # removes unused packages from go.mod and go.sum go mod verify   # verify checksums of the downloaded packages go mod download # errors if mismatch between dependencies and checksums go list -mod=readonly -m all # to view final versions that will be used in a build for all direct and indirect dependencies go mod why -m google.golang.org/appengine go list -u -m all # to view available minor and patch upgrades for all direct and indirect dependencies go get -u ...   # to upgrade to latest available minor or patch release of a package go get -u github.com/foo/bar@v2.0.0 go get foo@v1.6.2, go get foo@e3702bed2, go get foo@'<v1.6.2' # @version suffix or "module query" go get -u=patch ./... # to use the latest patch releases (-t to also upgrade test dependencies) go list -mod=mod -m all
 ```

 ## DB preparation